-Take a walk through the aisles of your local pharmacy, and it’s clear that the holiday season is upon us.
+Take a walk through the aisles of your local big-box store, and it’s clear that the holiday season is upon us.

-Snowmen, reindeer, and religious items are nuzzling their way into the shelf space currently occupied by skeletons, costumes, and giant bags of candy.
+Snowmen, reindeer, and religious items are nuzzling their way into the shelf space previously occupied by skeletons, costumes, and giant bags of candy.

 Soon enough, the taps at our favorite watering holes will follow suit with a Winter Ale replacing the beloved Octoberfest brew.

 My friends, winter is coming, and with it, the promise of great potential sales.

 Our success lies, in large part, in our ability to promote our products and services and drive business on some key days in November:

 - Thanksgiving (November 28th)